-The Board of Commerce and Industry after consultation with the secretaries of the Department of Economic Development and Department of Revenue, and with the approval of the governor, may enter into contracts to provide for the following tax incentives:
+The Board of Commerce and Industry after consultation with the secretaries of the LED and LDR, and with the approval of the governor, may enter into contracts to provide for the following tax incentives:

-- Exemption from all or a portion of the state income taxes for five years and renewable once for five years. - Exemption from all or a portion of the state corporate franchise taxes for five years and renewable once for five years. - \$5,000 tax credit per net new employee as determined by the company's average annual employment reported under the Louisiana Employment Security Law. - 1.
-This tax credit may be applied to any state income or franchise tax liability during the taxable year in which the increase in average annual employment occurred.

-- 2. If the entire credit cannot be used in the year earned, the excess of the credit can be refunded. - These incentives are in lieu of any incentives under the Enterprise Zone Program.
+- Exemption from all or a portion of the state income taxes for five years and renewable once for five years. - Exemption from all or a portion of the state corporate franchise taxes for five years and renewable once for five years. - \$5,000 tax credit per net new employee as determined by the company's average annual employment reported under the Louisiana Employment Security Law. - This tax credit may be applied to any state income or franchise tax liability during the taxable year in which the increase in average annual employment occurred. - 2.
+If the entire credit cannot be used in the year earned, the excess of the credit can be refunded. - These incentives are in lieu of any incentives under the Enterprise Zone Program.